hannorein/rebound/docs/integrators.md

     ```python
     sim = rebound.Simulation()
     sim.integrator = "tes"
-    sim.ri_tes.dq_max = 1e-3
+    sim.ri_tes.dq_max = 1e-2
     sim.ri_tes.recti_per_orbit = 1.61803398875
     sim.ri_tes.epsilon = 1e-6
     ```

 The setting for TES are stored in the `reb_simulation_integrator_tes` structure.
+For almost all use cases TES will work best with default settings for all configuration variables below and can therefore be left uninitialised in your code.
+The two cases where a user may want the adjust these values are if: 1) a severe shrinkage of the semi-major axis of the inner-most planet is expected; 2) the ratio of the most massive planet mass to that of the star exceeds 1e-2, and in this case it is typically better to use IAS15.

 `dq_max` (`double`)
 :   The value of dq/q that triggers a rectification.
-Generally, this variable can be left at the default value of $10^{-3}$ as the `recti_per_orbit` variable is the main rectification trigger.
-One exception is for systems where the ratio of the most massive planet's mass to the stellar mass is greater than $10^{-3}$, and in this case the value should be set to that ratio to avoid excessive rectification frequency.
+Generally, this variable can be left at the default value of $10^{-2}$ as the `recti_per_orbit` variable is the main rectification trigger.
+One exception is for systems where the ratio of the most massive planet's mass to the stellar mass is greater than $10^{-2}$, and in this case the value should be set to that ratio to avoid excessive rectification frequency.
 However, in this use case it is typically better to use IAS15 instead.

 `recti_per_orbit` (`double`)
 :   The number of rectifications per orbit.
-This variable can be brought closer to 1 to slightly reduce computational costs in low mass ratio (planets to star) systems but the default value of 1.61803398875, the golden ratio, is recommended to ensure precision.
+This variable can be brought closer to 1 to slightly reduce computational costs in low mass ratio (planets to star) systems but the default value of 1.61803398875, the golden ratio, is recommended to ensure accuracy.

 `epsilon` (`double`)
 :   TES is an adaptive integrator.
 It chooses its timesteps automatically.
 This parameter controls the accuracy of the integrator.
-The default value is $10^{-6}$ and has been chosen heuristically from a wide range of test cases.
+The default value is $10^{-6}$ which has been chosen heuristically from a wide range of test cases and is therefore the recommended value for all integrations.

     !!!
 Important
         It is tempting to change `epsilon` to achieve a speedup at the loss of some accuracy.
 However, that makes rarely sense.
 The reason is that TES is a very high (15th!) order integrator.
-Suppose we increasing the timestep by a factor of 10.
+Suppose we increase the timestep by a factor of 10.
 This will increase the error by a factor of $10^{15}$.
 In other words, a simulation that previously was converged to machine precision will now have an error of order unity.

 `orbital_period` `(double`)
-:   Set this to roughly the period of the particle with the smallest period in the system in whichever units you are using for `G`.
+:   This specifies the shortest dynamic period of all objects in the system and is set automatically by REBOUND.
+The only use case for changing this is if you are expecting severe shrinkage of the semi-major axis of the inner-most planet and in this case it might make sense to reduce the period accordingly.

 `warnings` `(uint32_t`)
 :   To silence the TES warning message, set this variable to 1.